 Do I have to have reviewed one of your books to join your list?
 Not at this time, no. I might introduce this at some point in the future.

 What happens if I don’t leave reviews for any of your books?
 I do keep tabs on this.
-I have yet to remove anyone, but I don’t exclude the possibility that if you don’t review, particularly if you never even open the emails, I might remove you from the list.
-I will contact you via email to discuss this before I do.
+If you don’t review, particularly if you never even open the emails, I may remove you from the list.

 Can I get paperback ARCs?
 No. They’re too expensive.
 Sorry.
 The price you pay on Amazon is basically the same price I would pay to distribute an ARC.
 That’s too high for me.

 Can I get audiobook ARCs?
 Probably, it depends.
 I may be able to get you an ARC (depending on which book it is), but it might not be via Audible.
 Email me and we can try to figure something out.

 Will you do a guest post or an author Q&A for my blog?
 Maybe.
 It depends how much else I have on.
 Feel free to email me.

 Do I have to review on a particular site?
 No. That’s up to you.
 Honestly, we all know that reviews on any retailer site are valuable, and Amazon is the most valuable.
 But I’m aware there are a variety of reasons you might not want or be able to review there.
 You do you, Boo.